logancrocker/rshell/README.md

 Incorrect parenthesis do not work like )Something()((

-Trying to echo anything with a semicolon will cut off everything after the semi colon, even with quotation marks

-    i.e. echo "semi;colon" will output "semi
+Trying to echo anything with a semicolon will cut off everything after the semi colon, even with quotation marks, i.e. echo "semi;colon" will output "semi

 Quotation marks are not implemented so echo "Hello world" will output "Hello world" (with quotations)